Birmingham has seen 43% increase in property prices since 2009.

 The UK property market is a completely different animal to what it was 10 years ago.
 It’s more geographically diverse.
 The private rented sector is increasing in popularity and homebuying is taking a back seat.
 Apartment prices have risen to an all time high since 2013.
 Regional cities are experiencing a renaissance.
 There’s no doubt that the UK is still a global property hotspot, it just looks a lot different to how it did 10 years ago.

-In the past, it’s been difficult to talk about the UK Property Market without heavily focusing on London.
+In the past, it’s been difficult to talk about the UK Property investment Market without heavily focusing on London.
 As the capital saw incredible growth, regional cities such as Birmingham, Manchester, Liverpool and Leeds took a back seat in the conversation, quietly building themselves up.

 Yet as we enter the second-half of 2018, it’s more difficult to ignore the Midlands and the North.
 London is declining and regional cities are grasping their opportunities to overtake.
 Incredible amounts of investment are creating new employment opportunities and commercial hubs, drawing skilled talent and global companies